SuzanneNL/star-trail-photography/testing.md

 2. **I want to manage the work that I have uploaded.**
     - Underneath each of their own images, users will see an edit and delete button.
 They are the only ones to see these (except for the administrator).
 These buttons allow users to edit and delete their images.
 3. **I want to have a profile page where I can see only my work.**
     - After logging in, a user is directed to his personal profile page.
-Profile also appears in the navigation bar.
+'Profile' also appears in the navigation bar.
 On this profile page, a users sees all his own images.
 4. **I want to be able to update my password.**
-    - On the profile page, a user will see a button 'change password'.
+    - On the profile page, a user will see a button 'Change Password'.
 When a user clicks on this, he will be directed to a small form.
 The form contains two fields: username and password.
 The value for username is already filled in.
 A new password can be typed and a user can submit to save the new password.
 5. **I want to be able to delete my profile.**
-    - On the profile page, a user will see a button 'delete account'.
+    - On the profile page, a user will see a button 'Delete Account'.
 When a user clicks on this, a modal pops up asking the user if he is sure he wants to delete his account.
 A user can then cancel and go back to the profile page, or confirm his choice.
 He is then logged out, his account is deleted from the database, and he is directed to the sign up page.
 His images will stay in the gallery under his former account name.
 6. **I want to be able to log out.**
     - A user logs out by clicking on Log Out in the navigation bar.
 He will see a green flash message that informs him logging out was successful.
 His session cookie has been deleted.
 The website is now shown as it's supposed to, for users who haven't registered or aren't logged in.